bradymiller/bradymiller.github.io/todo/index.md

 1. Ra. security fix.
 1. Visolve add rows lists and default on for the active box.
 1. Visolve import lists.
-1. Sherwin encounter POS.(Rod reviewed; ready for another review)
 1. Visolve 1500 pdf settings.(reviewed; good feature and I will integrate it, if necessary)
 1. Scott assets cleanup in build.xml(ready to go into codebase; document process and update stuff on bower wiki page)
 1. Matrix Zend patient validation module.(already committed into codebase; need to get the modify demographics 'edit' zend module popup to work smoothly and remove the 'closeBeforeOpening=1')
 1. Kevin M. EDI module.(already committed into codebase, but need to go through each script and incorporate html escaping)
+1. Sherwin encounter POS.(reviewed; awaiting next revision)
 1. Scott js and css organization.(reviewed; awaiting response from Scott)
 1. Craig Codes gui update.(Rod reviewed; awaiting response from Craig)
 1. Srinivasa daily summary form.(community reviewing; awaiting response from Srinivasa)